Read direction before speed

 Last updated · Next review due

-Reviewed this page against current weather, transport, and venue source paths so it avoids promising shelter or comfort the guide cannot verify live.
+Reviewed this page against current weather, transport, and venue sources so it explains the decision without promising exact shelter or comfort the guide cannot verify live.

-The backup should be specific enough that the day does not become reactive.
+The backup should be specific enough that the day stays intentional, not reactive.

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.